Two parachutists injured at Chicago Air & Water Show

 “His legs caught the tip of the roof, and then he fell over.
 It was horrible,” the newspaper quoted her as saying.
 “If he was only one foot closer to the roof, the maintenance guy could’ve grabbed him.”

-One of the parachutists was a member of the Army Golden Knights parachute team, while the other was with the Navy Leap Frogs parachute team, the newspaper reported.
+One of the parachutists was a member of the Army Golden Knights parachute team, while the other was with the Navy Leap Frogs parachute team, Dixon said.